bflbarlow/d3_projects/README.md

 - Easily test different data
   - Columns can't change, but data does.
 Using several different data files might uncover an unexpected chart situation where a `<text>` element doesn't fit or any number of other chart rendering scenarios that should be uncovered in testing variable data.

-- Easy to rapidly prototype D3 cahrts
+- Easy to rapidly prototype D3 charts
   - These are single html files with no js or css dependencies.
 It's all in one place.

 - Avoid issues connecting to remote data sources
-  - It's your local files.
+  - It's your *local* data file.
 You won't encounter CORS Policy errors.

 ## Goals for the Project